amulet1989/Sentiment-Analysis-on-Movies-Reviews/README.md

 In this project, we will work exclusively with two files: `movies_review_train_aai.csv` and `movies_review_test_aai.csv`.

-You don't have to worry about downloading the data, it will be automatically downloaded from the `AnyoneAI - Sprint Project 05.ipynb` notebook in `Section 1.
+You don't have to worry about downloading the data, it will be automatically downloaded from the [AnyoneAI - Sprint Project 05.ipynb](https://github.com/amulet1989/Sentiment-Analysis-on-Movies-Reviews/blob/main/AnyoneAI%20-%20Sprint%20Project%2005.ipynb) notebook in `Section 1.
 Get the data`.

 This is a dataset for **binary sentiment classification**.

 ## Technical aspects

-To develop this Machine Learning model you will have to primary interact with the Jupyter notebook provided, called `AnyoneAI - Sprint Project 05.ipynb`.
-This notebook will guide you through all the steps you have to follow and the code you have to complete in the different parts of the project, also marked with a `TODO` comment.
+To develop this Machine Learning model we had to primarily interact with the Jupyter notebook provided, called AnyoneAI - Sprint Project 05.ipynb.
+This notebook will guide you through all the steps we had following.

 ## Install